Costa Rica

 • Driving takes longer than it looks on the map

-• Directions don’t always rely on addresses - expect landmarks and rough descriptions
+• Directions don’t always rely on addresses.
+Expect landmarks and rough descriptions

-routes that actually worked
+a route that actually worked

 → full route & itinerary

-if you're curious…
+If you’re curious…